 At Connie Health, we help you throughout your Medicare journey.
 If you’d like to review Medicare Advantage plans that offer dental in your area, you can call (623) 223-8884 or use our online Medicare plan comparison tool.

-And if you’re ever wondering if another service or test is covered, contact a local licensed Connie Health agent at (623) 223-8884 (TTY: 711) for help.
+If you ever wonder if another service or test is covered, contact a local licensed Connie Health agent at (623) 223-8884 for help.

 No, Original Medicare does not cover dental implants.

-Original Medicare does not cover preventative or routine dental.
-However, Medicare Part A will pay for dental services that you receive while you’re in the hospital; including emergency and related medical procedures (cardiac or organ transplant procedures).
+Original Medicare does not cover preventative or routine dental care.
+However, Medicare Part A or B will pay for dental services you receive while in the hospital, including emergency and related medical procedures (cardiac or organ transplant procedures).

 The only Medicare plan that offers routine dental coverage is the Medicare Advantage plan.
-Medicare Advantage plans start at a $0 monthly premium and often include dental, vision, and hearing benefits.
+These plans start at a $0 monthly premium and often include dental, vision, and hearing benefits.
+Let your local licensed Connie Health agent know if you’d like routine dental covered.
+They can help you find the best option for you, in your area.

 Original Medicare (Part A and B) does not cover dental crowns or routine dental care.

 The only Medicare plan that offers dental crowns is the Medicare Advantage plan.
-Medicare Advantage plans start at a $0 monthly premium and often include dental, vision, and hearing benefits.
+Medicare Advantage plans start at a $0 monthly premium, often including dental, vision, and hearing benefits.
+Let your local licensed Connie Health agent know if you’d like to find a plan that includes dental crowns.
+They can search for and provide plan options that include this benefit.

 Read more by Jasmine Alberto